mozilla-rally/rally-web-platform/README.md

 NOTE: if you only want to run the Svelte web app and nothing else, you may use:
 `npm run dev:web`

-However, you must configure a valid Firebase backend in `./firebase.config.js` for the site to function.
+However, you must configure a valid Firebase backend in `firebase.config.json` for the site to function.
+See the `./configs/` directory for examples.

 ### Configuring the Rally Web Platform website and WebExtensions to use the emulators

-When the website is re-built in "test integration" mode, it will automatically deploy to the emulated Firebase Hosting:
+When the website is re-built in "test integration" mode, it will automatically deploy to the emulated Firebase Hosting service:
-`npm run build:test:integration`
+`npm run build:web:emulator`

-Clients wishing to connect to the Firebase emulators, including the website any WebExtensions, must set this explicitly in their code after initializing the services.
+Clients wishing to connect to the Firebase emulators, including the website and any WebExtensions, must set this explicitly in their code after initializing the services.

 Connecting to the Firebase Authentication emulator: